morganc3/KOAuth/README.md

 }
 ```

-Templating can be used in these checks to take values from the OAuth config.
+Mustache templating can be used in these checks to take values from the OAuth config.
 The
 following fields are supported: REDIRECT_URI, REDIRECT_SCHEME, REDIRECT_DOMAIN, REDIRECT_PATH,
 CLIENT_ID, CLIENT_SECRET, SCOPES, AUTH_URL, TOKEN_URL.
 Example below shows using
 templating to add a redirect_uri parameter that adds a malicious subdomain to the _valid_